Izzosteppa/clinics/README.md

 ### Perquisites 🚩

-1. Have a WeThinkCode_ student email
-2. Have only one calender containing the word 'clinic' in your list of calendars
+1. Have only one calender containing the word 'clinic' in your list of calendars
-3. Have a credentials.json downloaded from google calendar console api that you and your teammates are linked to, or use the one provided in the repo [a relative link](/credentials.json)
+2. Have a credentials.json downloaded from google calendar console api that you and your teammates are linked to, or use the one provided in the repo [a relative link](/credentials.json)

 ---